projf/projf-explore/hardware-sprites/README.md

 1. Create a suitable constraints file named `<board>.xdc` within the `xc7` directory
 2. Make a note of your board's FPGA part, such as `xc7a35ticsg324-1L`
-3. Set the board and part names in tcl, then source the create project script:
+3. Set the board and part names in Tcl, then source the create project script:

 ```tcl
 set board_name <board>